reduxjs/redux/docs/advanced/UsageWithReactRouter.md

   }
 ```

-## Connecting the router with Redux App
+## Connecting the Router with Redux App

 Along this chapter, we will be using the [Todos](https://github.com/reactjs/redux/tree/master/examples/todos) example.
 We recommend you to clone it while reading this chapter.